© 2023 NLB Services. All Rights Reserved.

 The startup arena is filled with examples of sustainable excellence, and over the decade, some models have proved to be so successful that they have challenged the status quo and everything we know about how business is conducted.

 This has encouraged greater openness to adoption in large corporate and global giants.
-While the startup system grows by creating niches through these models, larger companies are now embedding them within their business structure.
+While the startup system grows by creating niches through these models, larger companies are now embedding them within their business models.
 The future no longer sees these models as a niche but will have much more pervasive adoption in the business ecosystem.

 If you aspire to be an entrepreneur but don’t know where to begin, do not fret.
 It is not about ideas after all, rather about understanding and researching current organizations that have not innovated their products or services, and happen to have a large customer or installed base.
 If you visualize what Netflix, Amazon, Uber, and Airbnb did, you can see that they did not create anything new in terms of products.
 They are clearly game-changers in an industry that was not being innovative, and was ripe for disruption.
 In other words, they headed for a strategy known as Blue Ocean, conceived and advocated by Management thought-leaders.